-The Bank Group includes OTP Bank, its Subsidiaries and the totality of all Companies operating in Hungary or abroad in which OTP Bank or its Subsidiaries have, directly or indirectly, Controlling Interest or Minority Interest, and the uniform management of which follows the three-tier governance model detailed below.
+The Bank Group includes OTP Bank, its Subsidiaries and all Companies operating in Hungary or abroad in which OTP Bank or its Subsidiaries have, directly or indirectly, Controlling Interest or Minority Interest.

 1.15.
 Governance structure

 Features of the governance model